"Tsuki to Hana" is a matcha experience spot in Kurashiki Bikan Historical Quarter. Limited to one group per day, you can also stay overnight!

 Tsuki to Hana Japanese Tea Ceremony Salon|Instagram

-Plenty of water facilities
+Plenty of bathroom facilities

-*Accommodation reservations can be made through Jalan.
+*Accommodation reservations can be made through "Jalan".

 The contents on this page may partially contain automatic translation.